djndl1/CSNotes/corejava1.md

 2. parameters

 3. values for the free variables, that is, the variables that are not parameters and not defined inside the code.
-The _captured_ free variables reference valu es that don't change.
+The _captured_ free variables reference values that don't change.
 Any captured variable in a lambda expression must be effectively final.

 A block of code together with the values of the free variables is a _closure_.
 The body of a lambda expression has the same scope as a nested block.
 The same rules for name conflicts and shadowing apply.
 The `this` keyword refers to the `this` parameter of the method that contains the lambda.